How to stop spam calendar invites on iPhone, iPad, Mac

 The other way to prevent spam calendar invites from taking over your time, energy, and attention is to accept them and store them in temporary calendars.

-In order to do this, we will first have to create a new iCloud calendar, which can be done directly from your iPhone, iPad, or Mac.
-Once we receive a spam invite, we will accept it while making sure to add all those spammy events to our temporary calendar.
-Once that is done, we can safely delete the calendar.
+In order to do this, we’ll first have to create a new iCloud calendar, which can be done directly from your iPhone, iPad, or Mac.
+Once we receive a spam invite, we’ll accept it while making sure to add all those spammy events to our temporary calendar.
+Once that’s done, we can safely delete the calendar.

 1) First, we’re going to create a temporary iCloud calendar.
-On your iPhone or iPad, open the Calendar application and tap Calendars.
+On your iPhone or iPad, open the Calendar application and tap the calendar icon or Calendars.
 Then tap Add Calendar > Add Calendar.

-2) Create your temporary calendar by calling it whatever you please.
-I called mine Crap spam.
-Tap Done when ready to save that new calendar.
+2) Create your temporary calendar by calling it whatever you please (I called mine Crap spam) and tap the checkmark/Done to save that new calendar.

 3) Now, we’re going to accept this invitation while making sure all spammy events are added to our temporary calendar.
 To do so, go to your spam invitation.
-Tap on the invitation.
-Make sure you do not tap on Accept/Maybe/Decline.
+Tap the invitation.
+Make sure you don’t tap on Accept/Maybe/Decline.
 You just want to tap on the invitation itself.
 For example, in this screenshot below, I’d tap on the title of the invitation ($19.99 Ray-ban etc…).

 spam calendar invitation on iphone

-4) Once you are in the event details, this is where you will select to add these spammy events to your temporary calendar.
+4) Once you’re in the event details, this is where you’ll select to add these spammy events to your temporary calendar.
 To do that, tap the Calendar button, then select the temporary calendar you previously created.
 In my case, I choose to add these spammy events to my Crap spam calendar.
-Once you have selected the right calendar, tap the Accept button at the bottom of the screen.
+Once you’ve selected the right calendar, tap the Accept button at the bottom of the screen.
 Going forward, all these new spammy events will be added to the calendar you selected.

 delete icloud calendar spam